jschultz/argrecord/README.rst

 Pipes
 .....
-If ``argreplay`` encounters a recipe with no input file(s), it assumes that the input was a pipe from the following recipe, and treats the two recipes together as a single entity.
-Arbitrarily many commands may be piped together in this way.
+``argreplay`` has some special features that allow it to replay sequences of commands in which the output of one is piped to the input of the next.
+When recording script arguments, if it encounters an input argument (one that was flagged with ``input``) but no argument value, it assumes that the input came from standard input.
+Likewise for output arguments and standard output.
+When replaying a sequence in which a command writing to standard output is followed by one reading from standard input, a pipe is established between those two commands.
+Such a sequence may be arbitrarily long.

 Variable substitution
 .....................